Eoxia/task-manager/README.md

 Task Manager allows you to create tasks, assign users and then manage their time.

 # Categorize
-With Task Manager categorize your tasks and find them .
-You can customize your categories as you like .
-Once they are finished , they are archived .
+With Task Manager categorize your tasks and find them .You can customize your categories as you like .Once they are finished, they are archived .

 # Comments
 Each user can add comments inside his duties, he can then enter the date and time spent.